 Consequently, the Masters student will sit at UWA but will be supervised by a joint RMIT-UWA team.
 This will involve considerable brokering and engagement.
 This work will deliver results and reflections for Activity 4.2, 4.3 and 4.5.

 Activity 4.2.5: Turn down the heat - understanding where green planting can go to reduce heat in Australia's metropolitan areas.

-A key finding from project 3.1 has been the relationship between heat and the different land covers in Australian cities.
-A significant amount of feedback has been received to this work from CAUL’s interaction with 202020 Vision.
-Consequently, the aim of this research is to build on that interaction and pilot work that tests transdisciplinary links between urban green mapping and climate resilience and future forest works (4.2 and 3.2).
-As interest in heat in cities remains politically salient, a key task will be to test the integration of hotspot data into a cities performance framework.
-In other words, a hot spot indicator and associated metrics will be developed, including exploring how cities can make decisions about heat.
-Overall, 4.2 represents a working model of how cities' greening performance can be benchmarked against one another as a contribution to City Deals.
-To further this project additional funds are being sought from the Federal Smart Cities Program and industry.
+A key finding from project 3.1 and work already underway for project 4.2.6 has been the relationship between heat and the different land covers in Australian cities.
+A significant amount of feedback has been received on this work from CAUL’s interaction with 202020 Vision.
+Consequently, the aim of this research is to build on that interaction and pilot work that tests transdisciplinary links between urban green mapping, climate resilience and the shaping of the future forest (4.2 and 3.2).

 This project will continue to build upon previous research investigating the liveability of capital cities across Australia into rural and regional contexts through the development of a conceptual framework of liveability in rural and regional areas of Victoria.
 The framework will be tested through the development of relevant rural and regional indicators of liveability that can be used for future monitoring and reporting purposes.